Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 How to Get to Old Phuket Town Sunday Night Market

-The Phuket Sunday Night Market is on Thalang Road in Old Phuket Town.
+The market is located on Thalang Road in Old Phuket Town.

 several vendors along Thalang Rd in Old Phuket Town setup for the famous Phuket Sunday Night Market